-So, you know, in the old days that the agency had three groups, military, political and economic resources, and they would evaluate a country, they’d say this country is capable of, this company isn’t capable or this political party is communist or not communist or social front or you know, the national front, whatever they’ve got.
-And what this group was doing was saying, people matter that people and the individual matter.
-And guess what, as a result, if I have an understanding about this individual, they may not care Sunni, Shiite or any of this, they may just be pissed off that somebody knocked off their sister when they were younger.
-Right?
+So, in the old days the agency had three groups, military, political and economic resources, and they would evaluate a country, they’d say this country is capable, this company isn’t capable or this political party is communist or not communist or social front or the national front, whatever they’ve got.
+And what this group was doing was saying that people and the individual matter.
+And guess what, as a result, if I have an understanding about this individual, they may not care Sunni, Shiite or any of this, they may just be pissed off that somebody knocked off their sister when they were younger, right?
 You have no idea.
-And when you look at Saddam’s actions in, uh, in the beginning of the girl called for how was he doing going into Kuwait?
+And when you look at Saddam’s actions in the beginning, the hell was he doing going into Kuwait?
 It was crazy.
-It was an individual maneuver, but an individual, not a political party, not as soon as she, I think it was under his own sort of mechanisms.
-And if you think about that, you have to realize that, you know, the agencies start to evolve and they realize just how important that is.
-And if you look again, you know, it’s sort of bringing it back to our world, how we think is a really part of, of all the equations, right?
-Especially when we make generalized statements about, you know, cannabis should be legal or it shouldn’t be legal or it’s going to do this or this terpene does that, or this cannabinoid will make you feel paranoid or whatever it might be.
-Right.
+It was an individual maneuver, but an individual, not a political party, not a Sunni, Shiite I think, it was under his own sort of mechanisms.
+And if you think about that, you have to realize that the agencies start to evolve, and they realize just how important that is.
+And if you look again, it’s sort of bringing it back to our world, how we think is a really important part of all the equations, right?
+Especially when we make generalized statements about that cannabis should be legal or it shouldn’t be legal or it’s going to do this or this terpene does that, or this cannabinoid will make you feel paranoid or whatever it might be.
 All those things always drive back to an individual.
-So there is a sort of theme, I think one of the questions someone was postulating is that how do you link the two together?
+So, there is a sort of theme.
+I think one of the questions someone was postulating is how do you link the two together?
 I said, I think I just had a general quest that individuals should try to get in control of their own information and their own selves.

 Alex Halperin (12:25):

-It sounds like there are many, many places in the marketplace where you could take your skills.
-Uh, how did you become involved?
+It sounds like there are many places in the marketplace where you could take your skills.
+How did you become involved?
 How did you become interested in and involved in the cannabis industry?

 Alex Shah (12:41):

-Well, you know, that actually goes back to, I’m going to give you a StepStone in between.
+Well, you know, that actually goes back to, I’m going to give you a step stone in between.
 So shortly after the agency, I helped create a couple of companies.
-I had four IPOs, probably by 97, and one of the companies was actually creating, created the grocery loyalty card.
-Okay.
-So let’s sort of go back in time.
-And my mentor at the time, who’s actually now part of our company, uh, Gordon Wade, uh, defined and created what’s known as category management.
-It’s literally how 30,000 people, uh, who are specialists in this all look at consumer packaged goods.
+I had four IPOs, probably by ‘97, and one of the companies created the grocery loyalty card.
+So, let’s sort of go back in time.
+My mentor at the time, who’s actually now part of our company, Gordon Wade, defined and created what’s known as category management.
+It’s literally how 30,000 people, who are specialists in this, all look at consumer packaged goods.
 What should I sell?
 What should I price it at?
 What items should I promote?
-Um, and, uh, you know, where should it be?
-Uh, sort of on the shelf,
+Where should it be?
+Sort of on the shelf.

 Alex Halperin (13:30):

-sort of like how, how a grocery store thinks about this.
+Sort of like how a grocery store thinks about this?

 Alex Shah (13:33):

 Everything.
-Grocery store, Procter and gamble, Coca-Cola, um, cannabis companies, right?
+Grocery store, Procter & Gamble, Coca-Cola, cannabis companies.
 I mean, they should be thinking this too.
-Why do I need 2000, 300 skews?
-Um, for a major MSO when simple place like trader Joe’s, which we feel like has everything has 3,500, why do I need that many $20 vapes?
-Right?
-So the concept of category, why do I do $20?
+Why do I need 2000, 3000 SKUs?
+For a major MSO.
+When a simple place like Trader Joe’s, which we feel has everything has 3,500, why do I need that many $20 vapes?
+So, the concept of category, why do I do need $20 vapes?
 I mean, they all have the same THC, they all have the same side label, so why do I need 50 of them?
-So, so this whole construct of sophisticated data analytics started with something called category management back in 1993.
-And um, I was the kid who had to write the software behind it.
-Uh, we sold that to IRI and eventually it sold it to Oracle.
-Um, and we authored that as part of it.
-We created the loyalty, see CVS card or you see your Kroger card, whatever it may be for the grocery store near you.
-And, you know, I had a pretty successful career along the way.
-A lot of different things.
-Let a different whole bunch of companies, you know,
+So, this whole construct of sophisticated data analytics started with something called category management back in 1993.
+And I was the kid who had to write the software behind it.
+We sold that to IRI and eventually it sold it to Oracle, and we authored that.
+As part of it we created the loyalty card, CVS card or you see a Kroger card, whatever it may be for the grocery store near you.
+I had a pretty successful career along the way.
+A lot of different things lead to different whole bunch companies.

 Alex Halperin (14:38):

-hold on.
-So, so just to, just to be clear, you were giving people sort of loyalty cards and discounts and in exchange you got real insights into their shopping habits.
+Hold on.
+So, just to be clear, you were giving people sort of loyalty cards and discounts and in exchange you got real insights into their shopping habits?

 Alex Shah (14:52):

 Absolutely.
-Right?
-So, so one of the things that everyone talks about is what we would call a switching costs or what is really relevant that you should keep on your shelf.
-And most people today in the cannabis space don’t think of, they think they can hire data scientists and they can invent this.
-This stuff has been around, I mean, we wrote all the formulations, um, ages ago, but I’ll give you a couple of very simple examples.
-Um, back in the day people used to say, what two things wouldn’t you ever discount?
-At the same time might be spaghetti and spaghetti sauce, right?
-That seems logical.
+So, one of the things that everyone talks about is what we would call switching costs or what is really relevant that you should keep on your shelf.
+And most people today in the cannabis space think they can hire data scientists and they can invent this.
+This stuff has been around, I mean, we wrote all the formulations ages ago, but I’ll give you a couple of very simple examples.
+Back in the day people used to say, what two things wouldn’t you ever discount at the same time?
+Might be spaghetti and spaghetti sauce, that seems logical.
 Hotdog and hotdog buns.
 Well, it turns out that those two are not correlated.
-You usually have the bonds and then buy the hotdogs.
+You usually have the buns and then buy the hotdogs.
 It’s kind of weird.
 That’s why there’s different numbers and it’s a complete nightmare.
-But I mean it’s, it’s some, some crazy trick somewhere.
-It turns out that one of the highest correlations was Gatorade or sports strings and 10 pound bags of pet food.
-Usually because the person said, I have no desire to go carry this stuff, honey, why don’t you go out boil it all doesn’t matter, honey.
-Why don’t you go out and after you work out and are walking the dog, go pick up the really heavy bag of groceries.
-And on the way out they pick up the sports drinks.
+But it’s some crazy trick somewhere.
+It turns out that one of the highest correlations was Gatorade or sports drinks and 10-pound bags of pet food.
+Usually because the person said, I have no desire to go carry this stuff, honey, why don’t you go out and after you work out and are walking the dog, go pick up the really heavy bag of groceries.
+And on the way out they pick up the sports drink.
 That’s turned out to be the highest correlation.
 Now you couldn’t figure this out unless you knew what was in their basket.
-So just if I had the register receipts, I needed to know that that basket was one basket.
-So basket analytics became really important as you look at sort of, you know, fast forwarding into the solo world or the kernel world, what happens is this is the kind of data analytics that we’re starting to think through.
+So just if I had the register receipts, I needed to know that that basket was one basket, so basket analytics became really important.
+As you look fast forwarding into the solo world or the kernel world, what happens is, this is the kind of data analytics that we’re starting to think through.

 Donnell Alexander (16:28):

-You say the solo world, I want to make sure we’re talking about solo sciences, correct?
+You said the solo world, I want to make sure we’re talking about solo sciences.